 Terrible as it was, Los Almendros was only a temporary camp; many were transferred from there to the permanent Albatera concentration camp near Orihuela, which was no picnic either.

 Modern Alicante has expanded and el Campo de Los Almendros is now mostly overlooked by medical clinics and a sports centre, but there is a little park and a memorial stone to mark the place of so much suffering.

 Other prisoners were taken to the city’s bull ring or the Castillo de Santa Barbara and other locations around Alicante.
-Women and children were herded into the Ideal Cinema, an imposing building on the Avenida de la Constitución that has definitely seen better days.
+Women and children were herded into the Ideal Cinema (below), still an imposing building on the Avenida de la Constitución, but closed up and semi-derelict now.

 Miguel Hernández was one of the best known Spanish poets of the 20th century.
 Not as famous internationally as Garcia Lorca or Machado – full disclosure, I wasn’t aware of his work until recently – but this was a man who wrote heartbreakingly beautiful verse.